Robert Byrd: Ku Klux Klan

-In 1946, Byrd wrote a letter to Samuel Green, the Ku Klux Klan's Grand Wizard, stating, "The Klan is needed today as never before, and I am anxious to see its rebirth here in West Virginia and in every state in the nation."
+In 1946, Byrd wrote a letter to Samuel Green, the Ku Klux Klan's Grand Wizard, stating, "The Klan is needed today as never before, and I am anxious to see its rebirth here in West Virginia and in every state in the nation".
 The same year, he was encouraged to run for the West Virginia House of Delegates by the Klan's grand dragon; Byrd won, and took his seat in January 1947.
 However, during his campaign for the United States House of Representatives in 1952, he announced that, "after about a year, I became disinterested, quit paying my dues, and dropped my membership in the organization", and that during the nine years that have followed, he had never been interested in the Klan.
 He said he had joined the Klan because he felt it offered excitement and was anti-communist, but also suggested his participation there "reflected the fears and prejudices" of the time.

-Byrd later called joining the KKK "the greatest mistake I ever made."
+Byrd later called joining the KKK "the greatest mistake I ever made".
 In 1997, he told an interviewer he would encourage young people to become involved in politics but also warned, "Be sure you avoid the Ku Klux Klan.
 Don't get that albatross around your neck.
-Once you've made that mistake, you inhibit your operations in the political arena."
-In his last autobiography, Byrd explained that he was a KKK member because he "was sorely afflicted with tunnel vision— a jejune and immature outlook—seeing only what I wanted to see because I thought the Klan could provide an outlet for my talents and ambitions."
+Once you've made that mistake, you inhibit your operations in the political arena".
+In his last autobiography, Byrd explained that he was a KKK member because he "was sorely afflicted with tunnel vision— a jejune and immature outlook—seeing only what I wanted to see because I thought the Klan could provide an outlet for my talents and ambitions".
 Byrd also said in 2005, "I know now I was wrong.
 Intolerance had no place in America.
-I apologized a thousand times ... and I don't mind apologizing over and over again.
-I can't erase what happened."
+I apologized a thousand times … and I don't mind apologizing over and over again.
+I can't erase what happened".
+However, in a 2005 book, Byrd claimed that the Klan had been made of "upstanding people" like lawyers, judges, clergy and doctors.

 Early career

-Byrd worked as a gas station attendant, a grocery store clerk, a shipyard welder during World War II, and a butcher before he won a seat in the West Virginia House of Delegates in 1946, representing Raleigh County from 1947 to 1950.
-Byrd became a local celebrity after a radio station in Beckley began broadcasting his "fiery fundamentalist lessons."
+Byrd worked as a gas station attendant, grocery store clerk, and butcher.
+During World War II, he worked as a welder in shipyards in Baltimore and Tampa.
+After returning to West Virginia, he bought a grocery store in Sophia.
+In 1946, he won a seat in the West Virginia House of Delegates, representing Raleigh County from 1947 to 1950.
+Byrd became a local celebrity after a radio station in Beckley began broadcasting his "fiery fundamentalist lessons".
 In 1950, he was elected to the West Virginia Senate, where he served from December 1950 to December 1952.

 In 1951, Byrd was among the official witnesses of the execution of Harry Burdette and Fred Painter, which was the first use of the electric chair in West Virginia.
 In 1965 the state abolished capital punishment, with the last execution having occurred in 1959.